stocker88/nextjswebsite/_posts/bitcoin.md

 &nbsp;

-We wouldn’t be surprised if Bitcoin reaches $200k in 2024.
+We wouldn’t be surprised if Bitcoin reaches $400,000 in 2024.

 &nbsp;

-This adds up to the halving coming this year.
+This price prediction takes into account the halving coming this year.

 &nbsp;